 Porsche Cayenne E-Hybrid reliability & safety

 It’s hard to judge the Cayenne E-Hybrid for reliability, since too few Porsche owners took part in the latest edition of our sister title Auto Express' Driver Power survey for the brand to be rated, but generally Porsche has a good reputation.

 In terms of safety, it seems cynical in the extreme to ask extra for road-sign recognition and adaptive cruise control on a car costing £70,000, but the Cayenne did at least pass Euro NCAP independent safety evaluation with flying colours, as you can see from the score above.

 Porsche Cayenne E-Hybrid reliability & problems

 There’s also a comprehensive warranty and European roadside assistance, so just be sure to maintain it properly according to the service schedule.
 And don’t expect parts or labour to be cheap if something does go wrong out of warranty.

 The Porsche is an innately safe car given the security offered by four-wheel drive and the full range of traction aids and airbags, which includes knee airbags for both driver and front passenger and two sets of ISOFIX child-seat fittings in the outer rear seats.

-However, while you do get autonomous emergency braking at city speeds, it’s a shame that you have to pay extra for lane keep assist, adaptive cruise control and blind spot protection, and even for traffic sign recognition and a reversing camera too.
+However, while you do get autonomous emergency braking at city speeds, it’s a shame that you have to pay extra for lane-keeping assistance, adaptive cruise control and blind-spot monitoring, and even for traffic-sign recognition and a reversing camera, too.